-A lack of financial resources is one of the most common barriers for addicts seeking drug or alcohol rehab, according to the Journal of Substance Abuse Treatment.
-Once you’ve made the decision to reach out for help, addiction may have exhausted your financial resources.
-You may not have an employer, an insurance provider or a supportive family member to help you cover the costs of treatment.
+One of the most common barriers to treatment is a lack of financial resources.
+In many cases, by the time you decide to reach out for help, drug abuse has exhausted your financial resources.
+You may not have an employer, an insurance provider, or a supportive family member to help cover the costs of treatment.
 So how can you pay for drug rehab?
-Affordable treatment programs are available if you do a little research with the help of professional rehab admissions counselors.
+The good news is that affordable treatment programs are available when you do some research with the help of professional rehab admissions counselors.

 Rehab Payment Options

 No matter how you look at it, drug rehab is a big investment.
-Whether you calculate the cost in terms of money, effort or time, you can be certain that you’ll be channeling a lot of resources into the healing process.
-This investment might seem daunting at first, but the rewards of recovery will make it worth your while.
-Whether you have a lot of money at your disposal, a restricted income or no income at all, there’s a treatment option to meet your needs.
-Free, low-cost and sliding-scale programs are available for individuals whose resources are limited.
-These programs are administered by public health agencies, hospitals, mental health centers and private facilities.
+Whether you calculate the cost in terms of money, effort, or time, you will be channeling a lot of resources into the healing process.
+This investment might even seem daunting at first, but the rewards of recovery will make it worth your while.
+Whether you have a lot of money at your disposal, a restricted income, or no income at all, treatment options are available to meet your needs.
+For individuals with limited resources, there are free, low-cost and sliding-scale programs are available.
+These programs are administered by public health agencies, hospitals, mental health centers, and private facilities.